egiputuwijaya/egiputuwijaya/README.md

 ---

-⭐ *“The best way to predict the future is to create it.”*
+⭐ *“Live as if you were to die tomorrow.
+Learn as if you were to live forever.”*